 Cart abandonment can have multiple reasons.
 Below are some of the reasons for cart abandonment as per the stats collected by the Baymard Institute.

 Did you know the average cart abandonment rate is 70%?
-It means every 7 out of 10 customers abandon their cart.
+Every 7 out of 10 customers abandon their cart for some reason.
 The percentage reflects that e-retailers lose out on huge sales due to shopping cart abandonment.

 The best approach to reducing cart abandonment and increasing conversions is optimizing your checkout page, and this is what I am going to cover today.

-In this article, I will suggest the Top 10 best checkout page optimization practices to recover your lost sales.
+In this article, I will suggest the top 11 best checkout page optimization practices to recover your lost sales.

-To contribute to a smooth checkout process and providing your customers with a seamless checkout experience, consider the below-mentioned checkout page strategies.
+To contribute to a smooth checkout process and providing your customers with a seamless checkout experience, consider the below-mentioned eCommerce checkout best practices.

 The second major reason for cart abandonment in the Baymard Research is “The site wanted me to create an account.”
 It is obvious from this fact that shoppers do not like sharing their personal information online, yet so many e-commerce websites have made the sign-up process mandatory.